RuleWorld/bionetgen/README.md

 ### Linux and OSX

-#### NFsim and atomizer

 At a terminal, type the following to build NFsim and atomizer:

     cd <bngpath>
-    make

-#### CVODE and muparser (autoconf method)

-    cd <bngpath>\Network3
-    autoreconf --no-recursive --install
-    ./configure --disable-shared --prefix=<bngpath>
-    make
-    make install

-PLEASE NOTE: This procedure will not work if the directories `cvode-2.6.0` and `muparser_v2_2_4` do not exist.
-If that is the case, they can be extracted from the archive files in `./bionetgen/bng2/libsource`

-#### CVODE and muparser (alternative CMake build method)

-Alternatively, binaries can be compiled using CMake.
-Download CMake from http://www.cmake.org/ and add to PATH.
-Then:

-    cd <bngpath>\Network3
-    cp Makefile.cmake Makefile
     make

 ### Windows